 Racial Justice Steering Committee

-Through long-term education, service, advocacy and witness, the Racial Justice Steering Committee is dedicated to the following mission:
+The Racial Justice Steering Committee is a subgroup of the Social Justice Council.
+Through long-term education, service, advocacy and witness, the RJSC is dedicated to the following mission:

 - Identifying and alleviating the root causes and effects of racial injustice.